The Joshua Tree: Recording and production

 U2's initial time at Danesmoate was spent recording and refining "extensive demos" that the Edge anticipated could turn into final backing tracks.
 They began with their usual songwriting methods of sorting through tapes from soundcheck jams, working through Bono's lyric book, and recording jam sessions.
 The sessions saw the group's songwriting beginning to evolve; not all material was being worked out as a band, but rather Bono and the Edge often brought basic song ideas to Mullen and Clayton.
+According to Mullen, it took a longer time to write and develop the songs than it did to eventually record them.
 The group were first joined at Danesmoate by Eno, with Flood and fellow engineer Dave Meegan recording their jams.
 Meegan said of Eno's involvement: "Usually he was in first every morning and he'd start some dodgy sequence on his DX-7 [synthesiser]—it would be just like a cello line with no intentions of ever staying forever, just something to inspire people when they walked into the room."
 One of the first songs worked on was "Heartland", which originated during The Unforgettable Fire sessions and was later released on the band's 1988 album, Rattle and Hum.
 The arrangements for "With or Without You" and "I Still Haven't Found What I'm Looking For" were completed early in the Danesmoate sessions, giving the band the confidence to experiment.
-Eno and Lanois intentionally worked with the band at alternate times—one producer for a week or two, followed by the other.
+According to Lanois, the album was recorded in short stints; he, Eno and Flood would work with the band for two weeks at a time, while the band continued writing and refining the songs in between.
 The producers encouraged an interest in older songs, especially American roots music.
 More contemporary references included the textural guitar work of the Smiths and My Bloody Valentine.
 The band's musical vocabulary had improved after their previous album, facilitating communication and collaboration with the production team.

 The band found Danesmoate to have a very creative atmosphere, but according to the Edge, they "just couldn't settle in".
 The large drawing room, with a tall ceiling and wooden floors, created an "ear-splitting" drum sound that caused issues for the group.
 Lanois had a higher opinion of the house, saying: "It was loud, but it was really good loud, real dense, very musical.
 In my opinion it was the most rock and roll room of the lot."
 According to him, "the Danesmoate sessions were the backbone of the tonality of the record—we got a lot of the drums done in there."
 He thought that the house sounded better than Slane Castle, and he was particularly impressed with the drawing room's "low mid-range ... where the music lives", a property that he believes was a major factor in the success of The Joshua Tree.